 Central Sales Tax or CST

-The central government maintains the taxation laws in this country and the rules are followed as mentioned under Central Sales Tax Act, 1956.
-This act prescribes tax collection from various goods and it is payable in the state where those goods are being sold.
+The central government maintained the taxation laws in this country and the rules were followed as mentioned under the Central Sales Tax Act, 1956.
+This act prescribed tax collection from various goods and it was payable in the state where those goods were sold.
+CST on inter-state sales ended for all goods subsumed by GST on 1 July 2017, replaced by IGST.

 • To provide legislation for collecting tax from goods sold through interstate trade.